How to meet the minimum spend for credit card bonus points

 - Transfer money as soon as you make a purchase.
 If you're using your credit card for purchases you'd normally make with a debit card, this pay-as-you-go method will help you keep your balance in check.
 Just use your credit card for purchases, then log in to your Internet banking account and transfer the same amount from your everyday bank account to your credit card to keep your balance clear.

-The minimum spend requirement for bonus points only applies to eligible purchases you make with your card.
-While the definition of an "eligible purchase" varies, it usually covers most of your everyday spending.
+The minimum spend requirement for bonus points only applies to eligible transactions you make with your card.
+While the definition of an "eligible transaction" varies, it typically covers most of your everyday spending.
 Transactions that usually don't count towards the bonus point spending requirement include:

 - Cash advances.
 As well as ATM withdrawals or getting cash out at the register, cash advance transactions can include foreign currency purchases, transfers between accounts and gambling transactions.
 Be aware that these transactions also attract the cash advance interest rate and a cash advance transaction fee that will add to your account costs.